Plumbing pipes in Residential homes built before the 1950's were commonly made of lead, a

 work.
 Here you can look up your street and see if the pipes were changed, they also

 recommend you call 311 for a record search.

 Toronto also has a Free Faucet Filter replacement rebate program.
-Click on the red
+Click on the following link

 If you live outside of Toronto and your home was built before 1950's or approx. Then I would